openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 Description
 ===========

-OVSDB, the Open vSwitch Database, is a network database system.
+OVSDB, the Open vSwitch Database, is a network-accessible database system.
 Schemas in OVSDB specify the tables in a database and their columns' types and can include data, uniqueness, and referential integrity constraints.
 OVSDB offers atomic, consistent, isolated, durable transactions.
 RFC 7047 specifies the JSON-RPC based protocol that OVSDB clients and servers use to communicate.

 The OVSDB protocol is well suited for state synchronization because it allows each client to monitor the contents of a whole database or a subset